A Dangerous Rash: Causes, Symptoms and Treatments of Kawasaki Disease

 Affected Population: Children ages 0-5 years, boys more than girls.
 The affects can cause death years later from associated aneurysms that rupture.

-- Inflammation of the heart muscle, lining, valves, and the outer membrane.
+- Inflammation: This attacks the heart muscle, lining, valves, and outer membrane.

 Ruling Out Other Diseases